 “I’VE BEEN REALLY LOOKING FORWARD TO THIS PLACE!”
 I announced loudly, immediately squashing any signs of protest from the backseat.
 Victor and I glanced at each other.
 That went well.

 I have actually been looking forward to it.
 Mrizi i Zanave isn’t just a restaurant, but an agrotourism resort with a farm, winery, and production facility, all aiming to provide a delicious farm-to-table experience.
 Named after a place in old Albanian myths where fairies lived, the resort could not be situated in a more magical place.
-Set in the rolling hills of Fishte, surrounded by a farm where flocks of geese wondered among grape vines, goats plucked grass in the olive tree grove, and endless vegetables fields and fruit trees stretched every which way, the restaurant served fresh cheese, meat, and vegetable dishes, all made and grown and raised a few hundred meters away.
+Set in the rolling hills of Fishte, surrounded by a farm where flocks of geese wandered among grapevines, goats plucked grass in the olive tree grove, and endless vegetable fields and fruit trees stretched every which way, the restaurant served fresh cheese, meat, and vegetable dishes, all made and grown and raised a few hundred meters away.